-Not all mothers are lucky enough to lactate extensively and feed their baby after birth.
+Not all mothers are lucky enough to lactate extensively and feed their babies after birth.
 Some women can experience an absence of lactation or their baby might refuse to feed on their breast.
 The intake of breastmilk is quite essential in the child’s infancy, and co-nursing can be an effective way of making that happen.

-What is Co-Nursing or Cross Nursing?
+What Is Co-Nursing or Cross Nursing?

 Co-nursing or even cross-nursing is defined as the activity when the child of one woman is nursed by another.
 This is generally undertaken in cases where the mother is unable to lactate properly or the baby refuses to feed at her breast but accepts another.

-What is the Risk Involved in Co-Breastfeeding?
+What Is the Risk Involved in Co-Breastfeeding?

 When co-nursing somebody else’s child or giving your child to be nursed by a different woman, there are few risks that range from biological to even behavioral.